Oliver Stone

 Oliver Stone and Anthony Hopkins, 1996

-In 2003 Stone released the documentary Comandante which describes the situation in Cuba, based on a number of interviews with Fidel Castro.
+In 2003, Stone released the documentary Comandante, exploring Cuba's situation through extensive interviews with Fidel Castro.

 Oliver Stone interviews Fidel Castro